Benjamin-chidera/Authentic/README.md

 ## Usage

-1. Launch the Wattpad application by following the installation instructions.
+ Launch the Authentic Roofing Tiles application by following the installation instructions.

-2. Add devices by clicking on the "Add Device" button and provide the device name, power rating in watts, and daily usage in hours.

-3. The application will automatically calculate and display the daily, weekly, monthly, and yearly electricity costs in Nigerian Naira (₦).

-4. Review and analyze your power consumption data to make informed decisions on energy usage.

 ## Screenshots
 #COMING SOON